Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans

 \subsection{Overview}

 We introduce \OURSFULL{} (\OURS{}) to represent learned spaces of geometric object part priors, that enable joint part segmentation and completion of objects in real-world, incomplete RGB-D scans.
-From an input 3D scan $\mathcal{S}$, we first detect objects $\mathcal{O}$ = \{$o_i$\} in the scan characterized by their bounding boxes and orientations, then for each object we predict its part decomposition into a part class categories and their corresponding complete geometry.
-This enables holistic reasoning about each object in the scene, and prediction of complete geometry in unobserved regions in the scan.
-Since captured real-world scene geometry tends to contain significant incompleteness or noise, we propose to model our geometric part priors based on complete, clean synthetic object part data, represented as a learned latent space over implicit part geometry functions.
-This enables optimization at test time over the latent space of parts to fit to real geometry observations, enabling part-based object completion while precisely representing real object geometry.
-Furthermore, rather than only considering each object independently, we observe that repeated objects often occur in scenes under different partial observations, leading to inconsistent independent predictions; we thus jointly optimize across similar objects in a scene to produce scene-consistent part decompositions.
+From an input 3D scan $\mathcal{S}$, we first detect objects $\mathcal{O}$ = \{$o_i$\} in the scan characterized by their bounding boxes and orientations, then for each object, we predict its part decomposition into a part class categories (with corresponding part latent codes) and their corresponding complete geometry represented as signed distance fields (SDFs) and trained on part annotations for shapes.
+This enables holistic reasoning about each object in the scene and prediction of complete geometry in unobserved scan regions.
+Since captured real-world scene geometry contains significant incompleteness or noise, we model our geometric part priors based on complete, clean synthetic object parts, represented as a learned latent space over implicit part geometry functions.
+This enables test-time optimization over the latent space of parts to fit real geometry observations, enabling part-based object completion while precisely representing real object geometry.
+Rather than considering each object independently, we observe that repeated objects often occur in scenes under different partial observations, leading to inconsistent independent predictions; we thus jointly optimize across similar objects in a scene, where objects are considered similar if they share the same class category and predicted shape geometries are close by chamfer distance.
+This results in scene-consistent, high-fidelity characterizations of both object part semantics and complete object geometry.
 An overview of our approach is shown in Fig.~\ref{fig:overview}.

-Our \OURS{} spaces characterize object part geometry as signed distance fields (SDFs), trained on part annotations for shapes.
-For each detected object $o_i\in \mathcal{O}$ in an input scan, we predict its semantic parts as the set of part categories that compose the object along with initial estimates of their corresponding latent codes in the learned part space.
-We then optimize for refined object pose alignment, and then for the part latent codes to fit to the observed geometry of each $o_i$.
-For objects of the same class category and with similar predicted shape geometry by chamfer distance, we jointly constrain them together in this optimization.
-This results in scene-consistent, high-fidelity characterizations of both object part semantics and complete object geometry.